cullenr/8bitsynth/osclliators.md

 Square, Triangle and Sawtooth waveforms all contain harmonics/ partials above the root frequency.
-In these particular waveforms the distributions of these partials are neatly distributed, more on this later.
+In these particular waveforms the distributions of these partials are neatly spaced, more on this later.

 For now lets use the amplitude over time data in _fig 1_ as a guide for adding these new wave shapes to our tone generator.
 The following extract from